thatskyapplication/resources/spirits/README.md

 ## Requirements

-- File format does not matter.
+- The format of a file does not matter.
 - The size must not be over 8 MB.
-- File names must not have spaces.
+- The file names must not have spaces.
 They should be replaced with `_`.

 ## Credits